A64 road: Incidents

 On 7 June 1992, Special Police Constable Glenn Goodman, was shot by the IRA near to Tadcaster on the A64.
 PC Goodman and his partner had stopped the car that the IRA men were travelling in as a routine stop and search inquiry.
 When they became suspicious and radioed for back up, the occupants of the detained car opened fire.
 PC Goodman was seriously injured and died later in hospital; his partner, PC Sandy Kelly was seriously injured but later recovered.
 Both police officers were not armed at the time of the incident.
-The IRA gunmen who shot the two PC's escaped and after a manhunt were later imprisoned and then released under the Good Friday Agreement.
+The IRA gunmen including Paul Magee who shot the two PC's escaped and after a manhunt were later imprisoned and then released under the Good Friday Agreement.

 A memorial to PC Goodman was erected near to where he fell at the junction of Station Road and Wetherby Road in Tadcaster.

 On the morning of 22 December 2014, ex-professional footballer Clarke Carlisle was hit by a lorry on the A64 near Bishopthorpe, North Yorkshire, and was airlifted to Leeds General Infirmary having suffered cuts, bruises, internal bleeding, a broken rib and a shattered left knee.
 He had surgery soon after and his wife reported that he was "very poorly" but "alive and stable".
 In February 2015, after leaving hospital, Carlisle said that he had been trying to kill himself when he was hit by the lorry in December 2014.